AshiqAR/Data-Structures-and-Algorithms/README.md

 # KTU_S3_DSLab
-You can find most of the data structures programs
+You can find most of the data structures programs in C